 Some assisted living homes in Indiana have special programs or units for people with Alzheimer’s.
 Special care units have additional requirements.
 A doctor’s diagnosis of dementia is not required to move into memory care in Indiana.

-All homes give disclosure forms to prospective residents that lists:
+As of 2024, all homes give disclosure forms to prospective residents that lists:

 – The philosophy on treating residents with dementia